bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     {% endblock %}

-The full template, with all the sections that can be overridden, is given here:
+Here's a full template with all the sections that you can override:

 .. code-block:: html